Mr-Adams/nycscertweb/index.md

-# A Collection of my work from my courses so far.
+# A Collection of Seth Adams work from my courses so far.

 ## Stuff from cs-ed-cohort-3-summer-2022